 If there were a Hall of Fame for Softcore actors, Monique Parent would be one of the first inductees.
 The woman has been turning on audiences for at least 24 years now.
 So the fact that this film promises a double-dose of Monique in one film is an instant attraction!

-So, story-wise, it’s not very compelling, and it’s not as erotic as it good have been.
-I recommend this for devoted fans of Monique, just to complete your collection, but basically it’s just average.
-THREE STARS.
+So, story-wise, it’s not very compelling, and it’s not as erotic as it could have been.
+I recommend this for devoted fans of Monique, just to complete your collection, but basically, it’s just average.

 Categories: SOFTCORE FILMS